top of page

 What benefits can I claim as a carer?

 Caring for someone can mean that our households have additional costs or we have lost some of our previous income.
-What we can claim will depend on our personal situation:
+What we can get will depend on our personal situation:

 1. Carer's Allowance

-Carer’s Allowance is the main benefit for unpaid carers, provided by the Government.
-It is for those of us caring for over 35 hours per week (not studying full-time).
-And earning below £139 per week.
+Carer’s Allowance (or Carer Support Payment in Scotland) is the main benefit for unpaid carers, provided by the Government.
+It is for those of us caring for over 35 hours per week (not studying full-time) and earning below £196 per week.

 Carer’s Allowance counts as income for tax credits and unearned income for universal credit.
 Claiming it may affect other benefits that we are on (such as Universal Credit).